 However, Preston made it clear before the game they would not use this as an excuse to protest, and a 3-0 win for the English side rendered the issue academic.

-How long Fairley remained with Queen's is unknown, with early team pictures from 1915 identifying J. Nutt as the club's trainer.
-He was succeeded at some point by John Nutt, who retired between the wars and was followed by Robert Manderson, who was in charge from at least 1929 until he died on Saturday 27th April 1946.
-On at least one occasion, against Holland in 1938, Manderson was also in charge of training the Scotland team.
+How long Fairley remained with Queen's is unknown, with early team pictures from 1915 identifying J. Nutt, as the trainer.
+He retired between the wars and was followed by Robert Manderson, who was in charge from at least 1929 until he died on Saturday 27th April 1946.
+He was also in charge of training the Scotland international side on at least two occasions, against England in 1931 and also against Holland in 1938.

 The next known occupant, Willie Gibson (a two times winner of the FA Cup with Newcastle, son of Neil Gibson, a full internationalist with Scotland and brother of Wembley Wizard Jimmy), took over in the summer of 1946 and remained in charge until the end of the 1962/63 season.